-Total Adjusted Purchase Payments - The sum of all Purchase Payments made to the Contract, reduced by a Pro Rata Reduction for each prior withdrawal, including withdrawals under a withdrawal benefit rider or RMDs.
+Total Adjusted Purchase Payments - The sum of all Purchase Payments made to the Contract, reduced by a Pro Rata Reduction for each prior withdrawal, including RMDs.
 This amount may be adjusted if there is an Owner change.
+For adjustment purposes, withdrawals for advisory fees paid for the services provided by your financial professional will not be considered a withdrawal if the amount of advisory fees withdrawn is equal to or less than 1.5% of the total Contract Value for the Calendar Year.
+Excess Advisory Fees will be treated as a Pro Rata Reduction.

 Pro Rata Reduction - The reduction percentage that is calculated at the time of the withdrawal by dividing the amount of each withdrawal by the Contract Value immediately prior to the withdrawal.
 The reduction made, when the Contract Value is less than the Total Adjusted Purchase Payments made into the Contract, may be greater than the actual amount withdrawn.
-See the APPENDIX: RETURN OF PURCHASE PAYMENTS DEATH BENEFIT AND RETURN OF PURCHASE PAYMENTS DEATH BENEFIT II DEATH BENEFIT for an example and description of how the Pro Rata Reduction is calculated.